Blog

 A lumbar puncture can confirm abnormalities in the cerebrospinal fluid.

 Imaging tests can assess the brain and spinal cord, further enriching the diagnosis.
-CT scans or MRIs are common options.
+CT scans or MRIs are common options that can help to rule out other illnesses.

 Complications of Reye's Syndrome